Manna (actor)

-Early life and family life
+Early and family life

-Manna was born on 14 April 1960 to a Bengali taluqdar family of Muslim Syeds in the village of Elenga in Tangail District, East Pakistan.
+Manna was born on 14 April 1964 to a Bengali taluqdar family of Muslim Syeds in the village of Elenga in Tangail District, East Pakistan.
 He was the son of Syed Mohammad Nurul Islam Talukder (d.
-1997) and his mother Hasina Islam.
+1997) and his mother, Hasina Islam (d.
+2019).
 He has 1 brother and 2 sisters.
 His sister Farzana Jahan died on 14 February 2009.
 His paternal grandparents were Syed Mohammad Musa Talukder and Mumtaz Mahal (d.
 1987).
 His paternal great-uncles were Syed Mohammad Ibrahim Talukder and Syed Mohammad Isa Talukder.
 He has 9 paternal uncles, one of them being Syed Mohammad Nawab Ali Talukder.
 He has a paternal cousin named Faruq Talukder.
-Manna was married to Shelly Manna and together they have one son.
+Manna was married to Shelly Manna, and together they have one son Siam Iltemash (b.
+1994).

 Career

 After completing his secondary education, Manna moved to Dhaka, the capital city of Bangladesh, to pursue his dream of becoming an actor.
 Manna's career was initiated in 1984 after he was discovered through a talent search programmed by the Bangladesh Film Development Corporation.
 In 1986, he started his acting career with the film Touba, directed by Azharul Islam Khan.
+But his first released film was Pagli.
+In 1991, he got his debut as a lead role in the film Kashem Malar Prem, directed by Mustafa Anwar.
 However, it was his role in the 1991 film Danga that catapulted him to stardom and made him a household name in Bangladesh.

-In his 24 years career, he has acted in more than three hundred films, including action films, romantic dramas, and comedies.
+In his 24-year career, he has acted in more than three hundred films, including action films, romantic dramas, and comedies.
 On average, Manna acted in 10 films each year.
 He was known for his versatility as an actor and his ability to portray a wide range of characters.
-Some of his notable films include Shesh Khela (1992), Babar Adesh (1995), Shanto Keno Mastan (1998) and Ammajan (1999).
+Some of his notable films include Shesh Khela|(1992), Babar Adesh (1995), Shanto Keno Mastan (1998), and Ammajan (1999).
 Manna quickly established himself as one of the most influential Dhallywood actors.

 Manna was the General Secretary of the Bangladesh Film Actors Association.
 As the general secretary, he was active in the ongoing movement against vulgarity in the Dhallywood film industry.

 Montajur Rahman Akbar's Shanto Keno Mastan and Ke Amar Baba were released in 1998 and 1999.
-In 1999, the film Ammajan directed by Kazi Hayat released.
-The film established Manna into a permanent position in Bangla film history as it was one of the most successful commercial films of Bengali film history.
+In 1999, the film Ammajan, directed by Kazi Hayat, was released.
+The film established Manna in a permanent position in Bangla film history, as it was one of the most successful commercial films in Bengali film history.

-Among films released last year, he played lead roles in commercially successful films including Saajghor, Khomotar Garom, Moner Shathey Juddho, Machine-man, Ulta Palta 69 and Shotru Shotru Khela.
-Manna received several prestigious awards including a National Film Award for Best Actor in 2005.
+Among films released last year, he played lead roles in commercially successful films including Saajghor, Khomotar Garom, Moner Shathey Juddho, Machine-man, Ulta Palta 69, and Shotru Shotru Khela.
+Manna received several prestigious awards, including a National Film Award for Best Actor in 2005.

 As an action hero, Manna acted in collaboration with action director Kazi Hayat's 20 films and Montazur Rahman Akbar's 22 films.